marcinkapturski/mobile-automation-android-ios/README.md

 yarn ios
 ```

-## How to run Android tests on GitHub Actions
+## How to run tests on GitHub Actions with LambdaTests

-[ Repository workflow url ]
+- [ to be added: Repository workflow url ]